15 december 2022

 About work permits in the Netherlands and how to get them

 If you want to work in the Netherlands, you will need to obtain a working permit.
 The process of obtaining a working permit can vary depending on your nationality and the type of job you are applying for.
-In this article, we will describe all the different types of work permits and how Dutch Employer of Record can help you get one.
+In this article, we will describe all the different types of work permits and how an Employer of Record (also known as umbrella company) can help you get one.

 Who needs a Dutch work permit?